thephiltacular/open_trading_algo/docs/quickstart.md

 # Quick Start Guide

-This guide will get you up and running with TradingViewAlgoDev in minutes.
+This guide will get you up and running with open_trading_algo in minutes.

 ## Basic Data Fetching